New Body Piercings: What to Do When Something Goes Wrong

-Adverse reaction to the jewelry metal -- Most people don't know that they're allergic to certain metals (most often nickel, which is present in gold, silver and platinum jewelry) until they experience "contact sensitivity".
+You may have an adverse reaction to the jewelry metal.
+Most people don't know that they're allergic to certain metals (most often nickel, which is present in gold, silver and platinum jewelry) until they experience "contact sensitivity".
 Symptoms of an allergic reaction to metal include severe itching, swelling, pain, redness, inflammation and localized heat.
 Your first instinct may be to remove the jewelry, but while that will alleviate the symptoms, when the hole closes it could prevent the pus from draining and might form an unsightly abscess.
 If this happens to you, contact your piercer right away.
 If you are currently wearing a 316 lvm surgical stainless steel piece of jewelry, he will probably have you come in to have it replaced with a barbell made of niobium, titanium or 14/18 karat gold.